wbleonard/atlas-cluster-automation-v2/README.md

 ## Overview

 This solution provides automated pause scheduling for MongoDB Atlas clusters across multiple projects using Atlas cluster tags.
-It helps optimize resource usage and reduce costs by automating the pausing of clusters when they're not needed.
+It helps optimize resource usage and reduce costs by automating the pausing of clusters when they're not needed. **Version 2 uses Atlas cluster tags for schedule configuration, eliminating the need for a separate database collection and making schedules visible directly in the Atlas UI.**

 ## Architecture